kobolt/pc20iii/README.md

 * Host CPU can be relaxed by intercepting int16h and waiting for stdin.
 * By default expects BIOS ROM: cbm-pc10sd-bios-v4.38-318085-05-C72A.bin
 * Booting from floppy disk image or hard disk image should work.
+* Passthrough of COM1 to real serial TTY on host.

 Information on my blog:
 * [Commodore PC 20-III Emulator](https://kobolt.github.io/article-232.html)